scverse/anndata/docs/concatenation.rst

 We'll refer to these other axis as the alternative axes here.
 Selecting the elements aligned to alternative axes is done through merging, which we provide a few strategies for:

-* The default, where no elements aligned to alternative axes are present in the result object
+* `None`: No elements aligned to alternative axes are present in the result object.
-* `"same"`: Elements which are the same in each of the objects.
+* `"same"`: Elements that are the same in each of the objects.
 * `"unique"`: Elements for which there is only one possible value.
 * `"first"`: The first element seen at each from each position.
-* `"only"`: Elements which show up in only one of the objects.
+* `"only"`: Elements that show up in only one of the objects.

 These are similar to `xarray`'s compat_ argument.